 Rice is a symbol of Vietnamese culture and cuisine.
 Rice fields are not only the key food suppliers for millions of people but also ideal destinations for photographers and nature lovers.
-Thanks to the diversity of types of terrain, there are different kinds of rice fields in Vietnam.
-While the lowlands have vast fields which can stretch so intensively that they, in the words of Vietnamese people, make the storks’ wings tired because of flying, the highlands impress the world with its unique design of terraced fields.
+Thanks to the diversity of terrain types, there are different kinds of rice fields in Vietnam.
+While the lowlands have vast fields which can stretch so intensively that they, in the words of Vietnamese people, make the storks’ wings tired because of flying, the highlands impress the world with their unique design of terraced fields.

-Since the beginning of the ancient societies in Vietnam, rice has been a staple that appears in almost every family meal.
-It plays such a dominant role that historians call the era when agriculture was the main focus of the national economy the Era of Wet Rice Civilization.
+Since the beginning of the ancient societies in Vietnam, rice has been a staple in almost every family meal.
+When agriculture was the main focus of the national economy, there was the Era of Wet Rice Civilization.
 Some artifacts found in Vietnam and its neighbors have proved that this civilization existed and flourished starting from the 7th century BC.

-For centuries, rice has been a part of Vietnamese eating habits as well as a contributing factor to the formation of the local culture.
-As growing rice in the past relied heavily on physical manpower and industriousness, people tended to gather and live together in villages.
+As growing rice in the past relied heavily on physical manpower and industriousness, people tended to live together in villages.
 This was the breeding ground for many well-established customs and mindsets (like collectivism rather than individualism) in Vietnam nowadays.

-Under the era of modernization and industrialization in Vietnam today, the area of rice fields in Vietnam has been narrowed down.
-The objectives of farmers and government now are to increase production rate and design better cultivars instead of using a large number of lands for growing plants like in the previous periods.
+In the era of modernization and industrialization in Vietnam today, the area of rice fields has narrowed down.
+The objectives of farmers and the government now are to increase production rates and design better cultivars instead of using a large number of lands for growing plants.
 Cultivation is currently effectively supported by machines.
-However, in certain places, the residents still follow their traditional methods to produce depending on human capabilities and cattle.
+However, in certain places, the residents still follow their traditional production methods depending on human capabilities and cattle.

-Rice is so popular that in Vietnamese, “eating rice” (an com) is a perfect alternative to “having meals” (dung bua).
-The reason for this popularity is partly because rice can be cooked in different ways, and it is the ingredients to make other types of food.
-Therefore, Vietnamese get used to grains of rice from the very early stages of their life.
-Besides eating ordinary rice with delectable home-cooked dishes with the whole family, locals also have Xoi (Sticky Rice) or Com Tam (Broken Rice), usually for breakfast, and Com Chay (Scorched Burnt Rice) as a delicious snack.
+Rice is the main star in almost every Vietnamese meal and can be cooked differently.
+Besides eating plain rice with delectable home-cooked dishes, locals also have Xoi (Sticky Rice) or Com Tam (Broken Rice), usually for breakfast.
 In addition, the prevalent ingredients made from rice flour are rice paper (banh trang), Pho, Bun, and Hu Tieu (noodles/vermicelli).
-Those that can fill your belly include several representatives such as Banh Cuon (Steamed Rice Rolls), Banh Xeo (Vietnamese Pancakes), Banh Khot (Mini Vietnamese Pancakes), and some tasty desserts are Banh Duc (Steamed Rice-Tapioca Cakes), Banh Beo (Water-ferned Cakes).
+Those that can fill your belly include several representatives such as Banh Cuon (Steamed Rice Rolls), Banh Xeo (Vietnamese Pancakes), Banh Khot (Mini Vietnamese Pancakes), etc.

-The best time to visit rice fields in Vietnam is when the standing grains are fully ripe.
-Waiting for harvesting, the golden meadow delivers a peaceful atmosphere and provides an endless scene for photography.
-Although farmers all over the country focus on two main crops: winter-spring and summer-autumn, terraced fields in Northwest and paddy fields in Red River Delta are more likely to be visited in mid-September – early October (the end of summer-autumn crop), the ones in Central Coast and Mekong Delta attract tourists better in April – June (the end of winter-spring crop).
-Weather is the main contributing factor to this difference, since the North region, at that time, is cool to slightly cold – perfect for trekking, while the condition of the Center and South is more comfortable at the end of spring, right before the arrival of the abundant rainfalls.
+The best time to visit rice fields in Vietnam is when the standing grains are fully ripe, when the golden meadow delivers a peaceful atmosphere and provides an endless scene for photography.
+Although farmers all over the country focus on two main crops, winter-spring and summer-autumn, terraced fields in the Northwest and paddy fields in the Red River Delta are in full bloom in mid-September – early October (the end of the summer-autumn crop).
+The ones in the Central Coast and Mekong Delta attract tourists in April – June (the end of the winter-spring crop).
+Weather is the main contributing factor to this difference, since the North region, at that time, is cool to slightly cold – perfect for trekking, while the condition of the Center and South is more comfortable at the end of spring, right before the abundant rainfalls.

-Northwest mountains are where many “stairways to heaven”, or terraced rice fields in Vietnam are located.
-Mid-September to early October is “the golden season” for farmers when the harvesting time lasts for only 3-4 weeks.
-If you do not want to miss out on the spectacular scenery of endless shining yellow terraced fields, you had better not hesitate and put on your backpack to visit the locations below before the villagers of Vietnamese minorities finish harvesting their crops.
+Northwest mountains are where many “stairways to heaven”, or terraced rice fields in Vietnam, are located.
+Mid-September to early October is “the golden season” for farmers when the harvesting lasts only 3-4 weeks.
+If you do not want to miss out on the spectacular scenery of endless shining yellow terraced fields, put on your backpack to visit the locations below before the villagers of Vietnamese minorities finish harvesting their crops.

-Sapa is an upland town of Sapa District, Lao Cai Province.
+Sapa is an upland town in Sapa District, Lao Cai Province.
 Located on the slope of Hoang Lien Son Mountain Range, it takes about 6-8 hours to get to Sapa from Hanoi by train or bus.
-Dwelling in the valleys is the Dao, H’mong, Ha Nhi who have totally relied on their own strength to create the hundred-year-old terraced fields along the contour of the mountains.
+Dwelling in the valleys is the Dao, H’mong, and Ha Nhi, who create the hundred-year-old terraced fields along the contour of the mountains.

 Get your tickets to travel to Sapa:

 There are a lot of fields in this cozy town.
-Some of the most noticeable fields are Ta Van, Hau Thao, Lao Chai in Muong Hoa Torrent Valleys, the largest complex of terraced fields of this region with the area up to 1,000 hectares.
-Or if you are looking for a challenging journey, visit the Vu Lung Sung field in Trung Chai Ward, Sapa District, the terraced rice fields in Vietnam with the biggest number of steps (121 steps).
-Along the way to the top, you can also capture the image of the locals’ houses and the sight of hard-working farmers.
+Some of the most noticeable fields are Ta Van, Hau Thao, and Lao Chai in Muong Hoa Torrent Valleys, the largest complex of terraced fields in this region with an area of up to 1,000 hectares.
+Or, if you are looking for a challenging journey, visit the 121-step Vu Lung Sung terraced field in Trung Chai Ward, Sapa District.
+Along the way to the top, you can also capture the sight of the locals’ houses and hard-working farmers.

 Sapa Rice Fields in harvesting time

-Another great time to visit these terraced fields is May-June, although the weather might not be comfortable and your trip may face some inconvenience.
-In this period, the villagers would prepare for their only crop in the year, fill up the fields with rainwater, they call it the plunging water season.
-Every step is like a large mirror, shines bright like being overlaid with pearls and the whole region is a marvelous ink and wash drawing.
+Another great time to visit these terraced fields is May or June, although the weather might not be comfortable.
+In this period, the villagers would prepare for their only crop in the year fill up the fields with rainwater; they call it the plunging water season.
+Every step is like a large mirror, shines bright like being overlaid with pearls, and the whole region is a marvelous ink and wash drawing.
 The image of rice plants is absent, but the picturesque landscape remains.

-Mu Cang Chai is a small mountainous town in the West of Yen Bai province, takes about 7-9 hours to arrive here from Hanoi by bus.
-Tourism has not been fully developed in this area, but many domestic and international travelers still spread word of mouth about this wonderful land.
+Mu Cang Chai is a small mountainous town west of Yen Bai province.
+It takes about 7-9 hours to arrive here from Hanoi by bus.
+Tourism has not been fully developed in this area, but many domestic and international travelers still spread word of mouth about this beautiful land.

-Fall is the busiest time in a year of both the locals here and the big fans of trekking.
-If you have chances to go through Khau Pha mountain road, you can see flocks of tourists rushing to Mu Cang Chai.
+Fall is the busiest time of the year for the locals and the big trekking fans.
+If you go through Khau Pha mountain road, you can see flocks of tourists rushing to Mu Cang Chai.
 This is the best place to contemplate the beauty of terraced rice fields in Vietnam in harvesting time.
-The naturally comforting, sweet fragrance of ripe rice, and the laughter of the farmers would give you a relaxing atmosphere that makes you forget about the bustle of life.
-The fields in La Pan Tan Ward, Che Cu Nha Ward, De Xu Phinh Ward are the most well-known places in this town.
+The naturally comforting, sweet fragrance of ripe rice and the laughter of the farmers bring about a relaxing atmosphere.
+The fields in La Pan Tan Ward, Che Cu Nha Ward, and De Xu Phinh Ward are the most well-known places in this town.
 They have been recognized as National Landscape Heritage.

 Spectacular terrace fields in Mu Cang Chai